Datong River

-The Datong River (大通河 (Dàtōng hé)), known as the Julak Chu in Amdo Tibetan, is a river in China in the Yellow River basin.
+The Datong River (大通河 (Dàtōng hé)), known as the Julak Chu (Tibetan: འཇུ་ལག་ཆུ་) in Amdo Tibetan, is a river of Qinghai in the Yellow River basin.
 It has a total length of 560 km, and a basin area of 15130 km2.
 It has an average annual flow of 90.5 cubic meters per second.
 It was previously spelled Tatung in English.

 The river forms in Tianjun County, part of Qinghai Province's Haixi Mongol and Tibetan Autonomous Prefecture.
 It then flows easterly separating the Qilian Mountains from the Daban Mountains.
 The main centre of population along its length here is Menyuan.
-The Datong meets the Huangshui River at Qinghai's border with Gansu.
-While it is a tributary of the Huangshui in name, the Datong is actually the main stem of the Huangshui River system and is considerably longer than the Huangshui.
+The Datong River meets the Huangshui River at Qinghai's border with Gansu.
+While it is a tributary of the Huangshui in name, the Datong River is actually the main stem of the Huangshui River system and is considerably longer than the Huangshui.